 The Judicial Family Institute has compiled home security ideas from various sources.
 Many measures apply to any families, not just judges' families.
 Countless judges and their family members have shared the ideas listed below.
 They also report using many of the techniques advocated by experts in law enforcement.
 Indiana State Police Officers have suggested many ideas for safety at home and while traveling.
-Their suggestions are interwoven in the list below.
-Additional suggestions from the National Judicial College are also included.
+Their suggestions and those from the National Judicial College are also included.

-It is beneficial to view your own security plan with the perspectives suggested below.
+It is beneficial to make your own security plan with the help of local law enforcement, considering the perspectives suggested below.
 The goal is preparation, not paranoia.
 Some of the measures or attitudes shared below may not be appropriate in your community or circumstances, but are shared for your consideration.